MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ## A

+### Account structure

+The term *account structure* in Dynamics 365 Finance refers to an organized list of main accounts and financial dimensions.
+An account structure defines the financial dimensions that are applicable to each main account.
+It also defines the rules that determine which combinations of main accounts and dimension values are allowed, which financial dimensions are mandatory, which are allowed to be blank, and so on.
+Conversely, the combinations that are not defined in the account structure are not allowed.
+Each ledger must have one or more account structures to define its valid main accounts and financial dimensions.

+### Accounting Standards Codification (ASC)

+The Accounting Standards Codification categorizes accounting standards into a comprehensive, consistent, and accessible framework.
+It is designed to make it easier for financial professionals, including accountants and auditors, to locate and apply relevant accounting rules and guidance.
+The ASC covers a wide range of accounting topics, including revenue recognition, financial statement presentation, leases, income taxes, and many others.

+The ASC is divided into various sections, each addressing specific areas of accounting.
+For example, ASC 606 deals with revenue recognition, ASC 842 addresses lease accounting, and ASC 740 covers income taxes.
+Each section includes detailed guidance, rules, and examples related to the respective accounting topic.

+Overall, the Accounting Standards Codification plays a crucial role in maintaining consistency and transparency in financial reporting and accounting practices in the United States.
+It serves as a comprehensive reference for professionals who need to interpret and apply accounting standards in their work.

 ### Accruals

 [Accruals](/dynamics365/finance/general-ledger/accruals-overview) are used in accounting to track revenue that's recognized in the period that it's earned in, not when payment is received, and to track expenses (costs) that are recognized when they occur, not when payment is made.